 You’re likely nervous about your new client but remember that the client is nervous too.
 They want to be sure that your services are worth the investment.
 By creating an organized and seamless onboarding experience, you demonstrate your value from the relationship’s start.
 Your clients will be happier because they know what to expect from you.
 Besides, a standardized procedure means you will be sure all of the legalities (contracts, etc.) and payments are taken care of before you work together.
 And as a bonus — when you are ready to scale your business, you can hand off the client onboarding process to an employee or virtual assistant with no loss in quality.

 Where Do I Start?

 The client onboarding process starts long before the client contacts you.
-You need to prepare intake forms to collect the client’s contact information and a description of the project and learn about their styles and preferences.
-You’ll also need your letter of agreement, photo waiver, and terms and conditions document ready.
+You need to prepare intake forms for both the discovery call and the client intake call to collect necessary information including a detailed description of the project, their budget, style, timeline, and preferences.
+You’ll also need your letter of agreement, photo waiver, and terms and conditions documents ready.
 If that all seems overwhelming, don’t worry.
 I’ve created everything you need in my New Organizers’ Essentials pack.